GoblinShark2021/Locals-Only/README.md

 <p>We used <a href="https://app.dbdesigner.net/" target="_blank">DB Designer</a> to create a database schema and structure.
 We are linking it here to display our SQL Database relationships and overview..</p>
 <img src="./docs/locals_only_PG_schema.png" width="800"/>
 <h2 href="#GoogleAPI" >Google Maps API Usage Information</h2>

+The <a href="https://developers.google.com/maps/documentation/places/web-service/overview">Google places API</a> and Google Maps API is what was utilized in this project.
+We layered Google places to set our markers on top of the map.
+The search box with autocomplete utilized a live update as the user searched for the location.
+The user is able to select a type of store and proximity radius to the selected location.

+Once the map renders the icons from our web application the user is able to select favorites.
+When the user selects favorite they will be able to see their favorite stores on the favorite portion of the website.
 <h2 href="#Features" >Features</h2>
 <h2 href="#Contributors" >Contributors</h2>